jingeyu/single-cell-RNA-cluster/Code/Read me.md

-data_3.r is the spots data analysis code. data_4.r is the scRNA data analysis code. sim_pj.cpp includes all functions in data_3.r and data_4..r Reprodue.r is the reproducable code to produce all the pictures in the report.
+data_3.r is the spots data analysis code. data_4.r is the scRNA data analysis code. sim_pj.cpp includes all functions in data_3.r and data_4..r reproduce.r is the reproducable code to produce all the pictures in the report.

 Notice that data_3.r and data_4.r will take hours to run respectively!
 Be careful to save your former workspace!